 The first approach we do consider is using a True Random Number Generator (TRNG) on the chip to generate the key.
 TRNGs use the electrical noise present in the chip as a source of entropy and return ~random numbers when queried.
 The storage could be constructed in such a way that only the TRNG can write to it and only if all other means of reading the TRNG (e.g. for testing the TRNG) are disabled.
 To achieve this, the storage could be provided as an IP block that simply lacks an AXI write interface with the only wires connected to the memory storage buffers coming from the TRNG.
 There are several possible solutions for storing the key.
 A common approach is encoding the key by burning efuses.
 For example, Apple follows this approach for the Secure Enclave used in its consumer electronics in their recent Private Cloud Compute.
 However, fuses can be hard to defend against physical attackers since blown fuses are relatively large features.
 There are new types of memories such as resistive memories (ReRAM) or antifuses that might offer more promising alternatives.
 Although there are already commercial ReRAM offerings, hardware researchers have called for more thorough research to better understand their security.

-The second approach we consider is a Physically Unclonable Functions (PUF) which uses manufacturing process variations as a source of entropy.^[Note that there is a large body of literature about exploiting strong PUFs.
-These should not be conflated with the more easily realised weak PUFs we need for our use case.]
+The second approach we consider is a Physical Unclonable Functions (PUF) which uses manufacturing process variations as a source of entropy6.
 Unlike TRNGs, PUFs are designed to provide the same response over their lifetimes so the key generation occurs as a byproduct of the chip being fabricated, and the PUF itself constitutes a key-storage mechanism.
 The PUF derives its uniqueness and unpredictability from three important claims.
 The first is that no fabrication process is sufficiently precise to produce two of exactly the same chips, thus two of the same PUFs cannot be created.
 The second claim is that PUFs are tamper-evident.
 In particular, any attempt to read the fine details of the PUF so as to learn anything about the secret instantiated in its structure will disturb its structure, irreversibly destroying the key.
-PUFs can be constructed such that this property applies to the entire chip meaning that penetration of the passivation top layer or silicon bottom layer is not feasible as this would disturb the electrical characteristics of the chip, changing the PUF.^[Delay-based PUFs are more appealing than the common SRAM PUFs as they are more resistant to invasive attacks.]
+PUFs can be constructed such that this property applies to the entire chip meaning that penetration of the passivation top layer or silicon bottom layer is not feasible as this would disturb the electrical characteristics of the chip, changing the PUF7.
 The third claim is that the PUF construction introduces sufficient entropy for the generated key to be secure.

 For any approach, the logic that facilitates use of the key must also be secured to protect the key against attacks like side-channel and fault injection attacks.
 Most PUFs use error correction logic to stabilize the PUF response to ensure deterministic key generation.
 Signing or decryption logic must also be implemented and the key must be securely passed to this logic.
 State-of-the-art techniques that protect this logic make use of hardware masking to defend against side-channel attacks, and redundancy to defend against fault injection attacks.